 Apache 2.0 licensed.
 Community-driven and fully transparent.

 Duso was designed to be quickly learned by most AI coding assistants.
+All Duso documentation and examples are included in its binary.

 # start here!